Kodowa/incidentalcomplexity/_posts/2017-02-14-ex1-crazy-mike.md

 ### What is this?

 This small app is pretty straightforward, consisting of a simple webpage with four subpages.
 The purpose is to demonstrate some basic webpage structure, show how a navigation bar could be implemented, how it changes the view between the different subpages, and how to inject page contents into the page view as you navigate from one subpage to another.
-You can play with this example live [here](http://play.witheve.com/#gist:0049b5b77a1e01b0124c96c820ff3374-crazy-mikes.eve).
+You can play with this example in your browser [here](http://play.witheve.com/#gist:0049b5b77a1e01b0124c96c820ff3374-crazy-mikes.eve).

 ### Page Layout